varunkumardev/amitmerchant1990.github.io/_posts/2020-09-07-my-workflow-for-publishing-articles.md

 The answer to all these questions is ***"From teaching things to myself"***.
 In a nutshell, whenever I'm in a situation where I don't get certain concepts correctly, I would first try to understand the topic thoroughly.
 And when things get clear for me, I would try to depict the concept in my words.
 In a way that can make me understand whenever I look upon it next time.

-That means I write articles for myself.
-And if anyone gets benefitted from it, it would be an added bonus!
+That means I primarily write articles for myself only.
+And if anyone gets benefitted from my articles, it would be an added bonus!

 ## Writing the Article